Taylor Luck

 As The Christian Science Monitor's Middle East correspondent, Taylor tackles some of the biggest challenges of our day: climate change, polarization, migration, inequality, democracy and war.
 His narrative journalism blends reporting, analysis and story-telling to bring humanity and clarity to events shaping the Middle East and the wider world.

-Taylor also writes forward-looking analyses on emerging dynamics in the Middle East and North Africa from climate to security.
+A Global Fellow at The Wilson Center, Taylor also writes forward-looking analyses on emerging dynamics in the Middle East and North Africa from climate to security.

 Read more about Taylor’s humanity-focused writing approach or browse a bio recapping his 17-year career in the Middle East.
 For analysis and consulting services, visit the analysis section.